Fushimi Inari-Taisha in Kyoto

 Hitaki-sai Festival (Fire festival) (8th)

 During the festival at Fushimi Inari bundles of prayer sticks with written wishes from worshippers will be set on fire.
-These holy bonfires will then destroy the sins of people and to grant wishes for good health and prosperity.
+These holy bonfires will then destroy the sins of people and grant wishes for good health and prosperity.
 Roughly 100000 prayer sticks will be burned during this event. are sent from worshippers in every region of Japan wishing for their good health and prosperity.

 My 100 Best Moments in Japan